Continuing Executive Education

 This has given me many ideas to take back to my department.
 I would like more of the faculty at my institution to attend!IEDLI Attendee

 [Compared to other CME courses,] IEDLI is more inspirational, more effective because of the interactive format, and more productive through the various networking opportunities.IEDLI Attendee

 This program is designed for physicians, nurses, and hospital administrators who currently lead or plan to lead emergency departments, with attendees joining from hospitals around the world.
 The course is taught in English.

-In addition to interacting with others within the classroom, Leadership Essentials Course students have the opportunity to network at the Thursday night welcome reception.
+In addition to interacting with others within the classroom, attendees have the opportunity to network at the Thursday night welcome reception.

 Luis Lobón, MD, MS, CEDE

 Brigham and Women’s Hospital | Harvard Medical School